 They’re also great for those who have expensive medication costs and who want a plan that includes Medicare Part D, which refers to the Medicare prescription drug plans that are available for some Medicare recipients.

-Mostly, you only have to have enrolled in Medicare Part A and Part B and be up to date on your Part B premiums in order to switch to a Medicare Advantage plan.
-The only health question for Medicare Advantage plans is about End Stage Rental Disease ESRD, and people who suffer from this disease will have a special plan that they can enroll in.
+Mostly, you only have to have enrolled in Medicare Part A and Part B and be up to date on your Medicare Part B premiums in order to switch to a Medicare Advantage plan.
+The only health question for Medicare Advantage plans is about End-Stage Renal Disease ESRD, and people who suffer from this disease will have a special plan that they can enroll in.

 - Initial Coverage Election Period: If you get a chance to choose a Medicare Advantage plan when you first qualify for Original Medicare.

 - Annual Election Period: Every year, you will get a few weeks in the fall to compare and switch plans.

 - Special Election Periods: Certain circumstances, like moving away from the service area of your Medicare Advantage plan, will trigger a Special Election Period.
 If your insurance company does not complete its contract renewal with Medicare, this will trigger a Special Election Period as well.